 Rule 4 is all about how to have the energy for the journey.

-In this video I share with you some of the realities of running a small business and a technique you can use to boost your energy which you can implement today.
+In this video I share with you some of the realities of running a small business and a technique you can use to boost your energy, whether you're employed or self-employed, a technique which you can implement today.
 You can either watch the video above or read the three lessons I learnt from Rule 4 below.

 The three lessons I learnt from Rule 4